PSOM Slab Rock Climbing

 |Shared By:||old5ten on Mar 31, 2009|

 The angle of the PSOM slab is pretty mellow for the most part, but vertical and overhanging sections are encountered on some of the routes.
-Friction climbing is the name of the game, although cracks are encountered on some routes.
+Friction climbing is the name of the game, although there are cracks on some of the popular routes.

 Most routes require a single 70m rope, some routes require two ropes for rappel.
 Most anchors are bolted with mussy hooks or rings.
-See specific route description for detailed route information.
+See specific route descriptions for detailed route information.

 It is easy to get lost/off-route at PSOM.
 Some lines intersect or overlap, others aren't well described, and every once in a while there are multiple options to do a particular pitch.
 Use beta photos/topos for a better overview and distinct landmarks.

 PSOM is mostly friction climbing on granite, but it is quite different from trade routes in Tuolumne or even Joshua Tree.
 Even with extensive cleaning there are little friable edges and flakes.
 It is best to avoid those when possible.

 The best times to climb here are Fall and Spring.
 Winter can be excellent on a warm day in a drought year.
 Summer is usually hot, but climbing is quite viable in early mornings and in the shade of late afternoons and evenings.